scmbreeze/scm_breeze/README.markdown

 ### Other shortcuts

-SCM Breeze adds a total of 76 aliases to your shell.
+SCM Breeze adds a number of aliases to your shell.
 Use `list_aliases` to view all the aliases and their corresponding commands.
+You can filter aliases with a search string, e.g. `list_aliases git log`

+There's also a `git_aliases` command, which shows aliases for `git` commands.
+You can also pass in additional filters, e.g. `git_aliases log`.

 ## Keyboard bindings